-One of the biggest concerns for organisations next year is finding talent.
+One of the biggest concerns for organisations next year is finding a top talent pool.
 With low unemployment combined with a growing economy, finding talent is getting harder and harder.
-A growing number of organisations are rethinking their recruitment methods and strategies as traditional methods are becoming less effective.
+A growing number of organisations are rethinking their recruitment methods and strategies, as traditional approaches are becoming less effective.

 A talent pool that is often overlooked are parents that have decided to take a “career break” to stay-at-home with their children.
 These parents are skilled, experienced and highly motivated when they decide to re-enter the workforce.
 It’s so important for organisations to either keep this connection with their former employees who are taking a career break or to tap into this talent pool when hiring.

 Here are 3 Tips To Tap into the “Stay At Home Parent” Talent Pool

 1. Be Flexible